AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 matcher_t matcher_5 = _EXPR(i <= 7);
 ```

-The code above introduces two core matchers to the reader; the `bool_matcher` and the expression-encoded matcher (EEM).
-The `bool_matcher` has a result that is equal to its `bool` argument.
-The EEM has a result that is equal to the comparison-based expression used as its argument.
-In [this document]() we provide detailed documentation for both of these constructs.
+The code above introduces two core matchers to the reader; the Boolean matcher and the expression-encoded matcher (EEM).
+They are encoded using the `bool_matcher` function and the `_EXPR` macro respectively.
+The Boolean matcher's `result` member variable is equal to the `bool` argument used in the `bool_matcher` function to create it, while the EEM's `result` member variable is equal to the result of the comparison-based expression argument used in the `_EXPR` macro to create it.
+In [this document]() we provide more detail about both of these constructs.

 We will use these matchers throughout the rest of this document to aid the reader's understanding of the introduced concepts.